Miss Delaware loses crown for being a few months too old

-Amanda Longacre said she learned on Tuesday that she had been disqualified because the Miss Delaware pageant determined that she had violated the age requirement.
+Amanda Longacre said she learned on Tuesday that she was disqualified because the Miss Delaware pageant determined she violated the age requirement.
 On NBC's "Today" show on Friday, a tearful Longacre said she was consulting a lawyer.

-Pageant rules require Miss Delaware contestants to be no older than 24 and they cannot turn 25 before the end of the year.
+Pageant rules say Miss Delaware contestants must be no older than 24 and cannot turn 25 before the end of the year.
 Longacre's 25th birthday is Oct.
 22.

-In another upset, the winner of the 2014 Miss Florida pageant was dethroned on Friday just a week after her coronation when organizers said they had crowned the wrong woman after a vote-count error.

-Pageant officials said Elizabeth Fechtel, a 20-year-old University of Florida student, would have to turn over her tiara to the true Miss Florida, 21-year-old Florida State University student Victoria Cowen.
-(Full Story)

-Delaware's Longacre said on Friday that she had been honest when she turned in her pageant application, providing her birth certificate, driver’s license and other documents.
+She said on Friday that she was honest when she turned in her pageant application, providing her birth certificate, driver’s license and other documents.

 "I did absolutely nothing wrong and I want to make that clear," Longacre said in an interview with the News Journal of Wilmington.